WatForm/fortress/DevelopersGuide.md

 ## Attributes of problemState

+* typechecked
-* typechecked - boolean within problemState
+    - boolean within problemState
+* defn
+    - there are definitions in the theory
-* defn - can check in theory; possible to have in input theory
+    - can check in theory
+    - it's possible to have in input theory
+* nnf
-* nnf - boolean within problemState
+    - boolean within problemState
-* onlyForall (boolean within problemState)
+* onlyForall
+    - the axioms of the theory contain only universal quantifiers
+    - boolean within problemState
-* noQuant (boolean within problemState)
+* noQuant
+    - the axioms of the theory contain no quantifiers
+    - boolean within problemState
-* decidable (boolean within problemState)
+* decidable
+    - the axioms of the theory are within a decidable subset of predicate logic
+    - boolean within problemState
+* unbounded
+    - there are unbounded sorts in the problemSate
-* unbounded (can check in sorts of problemState)
+    - can check in sorts of problemState
-* ints (boolean within problemState)
+* ints
+    - the built-in IntSort is used in the theory
+    - boolean within problemState
+* tc
+    - transitive closure is used in the axioms of the theory
-* tc (boolean within problemState)
+    - boolean within problemState)
-* exactScopes (boolean within problemState)
+* exactScopes
+    - all scopes are finite and exact
+    - boolean within problemState
 * Enums (boolean within problemState)
 * DEs (can check within theory??)
 * datatype - possible to have in input theory